oldschoolgg/obdocs/minions.md

 ## Cooking
 You can train Cooking using `+cook [quantity] <food>`, for example `+cook 50 bass`.

+You can boost Cooking xp rates when attempting to cook fish while having the cooking guantlets equipped which decrease your faliure rate when cooking fish.

 ### Food
 | **Food** | **Required level** |